simrat39/rust-tools.nvim/README.md

         -- rest of the opts are forwarded to telescope },
-    -- All opts that go into inlay hints (scroll down a bit) can also go here, -- these apply to the default RustSetInlayHints command inlay_hints = {
+    -- All opts that go into inlay hints (scroll down a bit) can also go here, -- these apply to the default RustAnalyzerSetInlayHints command inlay_hints = {
         -- wheter to show parameter hints with the inlay hints or not -- default: true